-In addition to any criminal or civil proceedings, any employee or student who is accused of substance abuse, a sex offense or any other crime is subject to college disciplinary procedures.
+In addition to any criminal or civil proceedings, any employee or student who is accused of substance abuse, a sex offense, including rape, acquaintance rape, domestic violence, dating violence, sexual assault or stalking, or any other crime, is subject to college disciplinary procedures.
+The dean of student development or the director of human resources, who both serve as the Title IX coordinators and discrimination investigators for the college, initiates a prompt, fair and impartial investigation in accordance with the procedures specified in the college's discrimination and harassment policy.
+The investigator reviews the available facts to determine if there is a preponderance of evidence that a policy violation occurred, and prepares a written report, outlining the findings of the investigation, including a determination as to whether or not a college policy has been violated and if there is probable cause for an appropriate corrective action(s).
+This report is forwarded to the vice president of the employee accused of wrongful conduct (for employee complaints) or to the chair of the student-faculty disciplinary committee (for student complaints).
 If the employee is found guilty of the charges, appropriate personnel action is taken, up to and including dismissal.
 If the student is found guilty of the charges, disciplinary action is taken in accordance with procedures that govern student conduct, up to and including permanent suspension.
-The accuser and the accused are entitled to the same opportunities to have others present during college disciplinary proceedings and both are informed of the outcome of any college proceedings related to the alleged crime.
+The accuser and accused are entitled to the same opportunities to have others present during college disciplinary proceedings, as specified in the student conduct and employee dismissal procedures, and both are simultaneously informed of the outcome, the appeal process, any change in results and when results of the proceedings are final.